justastranger/CutGrassGrowsFlowers/README.md

 # CutGrassGrowsFlowers

-Flowers will grow overnight on cut grass.
+Adds an extra pass during `WorldManager.nextDayChanges` so that flowers will grow overnight on cut grass with two chances per tile per night.

 This lets you mow sections of grass to use them as wildflower farms.